israelcoin/Isracoin/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Dogecoin in Unix.
+Some notes on how to build Isracoin in Unix.

 To Build
 ---------------------